hermeslin/so-vits-svc-fork-tutorial/README.md

 docker compose build svc
 ```

-2. Test the command, You should see the result image below after running:
+2. Test the command, You should see the result below after running:
 ```shell
 docker compose run svc-arm64 --help